Leadenhall Street: South side

-40 Leadenhall Street - a 34-storey office and retail development, designed by Make Architects and built in 2020-23.
-The site between Leadenhall Street and Fenchurch Street, surrounding the Grade II listed 19-21 Billiter Street, comprises a series of vertical slices from 14 to 34 storeys, nicknamed “Gotham City”.
+40 Leadenhall – a 34-storey office and retail development, designed by Make Architects and built in 2020–2023.
+The site between Leadenhall Street and Fenchurch Street, surrounding the Grade II listed 19-21 Billiter Street, comprises a series of vertical slices from 14 to 34 storeys, nicknamed "Gotham City".
 The north façade has floor to ceiling glazing with flush back-painted glass panels across the floor slabs, creating a smooth wall of glass, within a perimeter metal frame.
 The site was previously occupied by the Institute of London Underwriters.

-50 Leadenhall Street - a 3-bay, 5-storey office building.
+50 Leadenhall Street – a 3-bay, 5-storey office building.
 From 1868 to 1905 it was the home of the Leadenhall Press.